-To apply for a intern position please fill out our application so that we may understand your skills, interests and availability.
+To apply for a volunteer or intern position please fill out our application so that we may understand your skills, interests and availability.
 This should be submitted with a cover letter, updated resume, three professional or academic references, and a writing sample.
 To ask for more information about one of the positions below, please click on the appropriate link to send an email.

-Communications / Outreach / Office Intern
+Communications / Outreach / Office Volunteer or Intern